Caitlin's Way

 Caitlin's Way (entitled as Just a Kid for broadcasts in Australia/New Zealand and British dependencies and Caitlin, Montana in French for broadcasts in Canada/France and dependencies) is a teen drama television series that aired from 2000 to 2002.
 It originally aired on Nickelodeon in the United States and YTV in Canada.
 The series was co-created by Thomas W. Lynch and Paul M. Belous.

 Plot

 Caitlin's Way focuses on Caitlin Seeger (played by Lindsay Felton), a troubled girl who lives on the streets of Philadelphia, Pennsylvania.
-After being arrested, a judge offers Caitlin the option of going to a youth detention center or moving in with her mother Katherine's cousin in the fictional town of "High River" in Montana.
+After being arrested, a judge offers Caitlin the option of going to a youth detention center or moving in with her late mother Katherine's cousin in the fictional town of "High River" in Montana.
 Caitlin chooses the latter.
 After moving in with her aunt Dori, her husband Jim and their son Griffen on their ranch, she experiences culture shock.
 Caitlin, still distraught from her mother's sudden death when Caitlin was just eight-years-old, seeks to adjust to a loving family and a permanent home.